Do you have a game developer portfolio? Let’s talk about why you might want one and how it can serve you long into the future.

 Additionally, putting in the effort to make a game developer portfolio just honestly makes you stand out.
 Not every candidate applying will provide a portfolio, so you auto gain an advantage since you have concrete evidence.
 It also showcases your personal brand, which provides more unique qualities to your job application.

 As the saying goes, “The proof is in the pudding.”
-And in this case, the portfolio’s content are the pudding, so making one helps argue your case in the court of getting a job.
+And in this case, the game developer portfolio’s content are the pudding, so making one helps argue your case in the court of getting a job.

 Preparing your Projects